TheAlphaSchoolSystemPTYLTD/student-details/getStudentsDetails.md

 * **Error Response:**

-    `code` not supplied
+    `currentstatus` not supplied
     ```javascript
     __invalid: {
-      "code": "field is required"
+      "currentstatus": "field is required"
+    }
+    ```

+    `currentstatus` not be 'current' or 'future' or 'past' or 'noncurrent'
+    ```javascript
+    __invalid: {
+      "currentstatus": "Current Status must be 'current' or 'future' or 'past' or 'noncurrent'."
     }
     ```